0xPolygonMiden/miden-base/docs/architecture/notes.md

 | `0b10` | Local          | Any      | NoteType::Public  |
 | `0b11` | Local          | Any      | Any               |

-Where:
+- Where:

-- Execution hint is set to `Network` for network transactions.
-These notes will be further validated and if possible consumed in a network transaction.
+- Execution Hint: Set to `Network` for network transactions.
+These notes will be further validated and, if possible, consumed in a network transaction.
-- Target describes how to further interpret the bits in the note tag.
+- Target: Describes how to further interpret the bits in the note tag.
 For tags with a specific target, the rest of the tag is interpreted as an `account_id`.
 For use case values, the meaning of the rest of the tag is not specified by the protocol and can be used by applications built on top of the rollup.
-- Note type describes the note's storage mode, either public or private.
+- Note type describes the note's storage mode, either `public` or `private`.

-The following 30 bits can represent anything, from Account IDs to use cases or any custom logic agreed upon.
+The following 30 bits can represent anything—from Account IDs to use cases or any custom logic agreed upon.

 Using note tags is a compromise between privacy and latency.
-If a user would query the operator using the note ID, the operator would learn in which note a specific user is interested in.
-On the other side, if a user would always download all registered notes and filter locally, it would be quite inefficient.
-Using tags, users can decide their privacy parameters by narrowing or broadening their note tag schemes.
+If a user queries the operator using the note ID, the operator learns which note a specific user is interested in.
+Alternatively, if a user always downloads all registered notes and filters locally, it is quite inefficient.
+By using tags, users can customize privacy parameters by narrowing or broadening their note tag schemes.

 ## Note consumption